Abhsihekkaul/Abhsihekkaul/README.md

 - 👋 Hi, I’m @Abhsihekkaul
-- 👀 I’m interested in Data Science & Machine Learning
+- 👀 I’m interested in Web Developement and Data Structure and Algorithm
-- 🌱 I’m currently learning Python(mostly on different Libraries) and Statistics
+- 🌱 I’m currently learning Full Stack Web developement and getting better at Data Structure and Algorithm using C++
-- 💞️ I’m looking to collaborate on Basic Projects which will use Python
 - 📫 How to reach me Dm me or Email: Abhishekkaul32@gmail.com